ouchitaikoproject/OuchiTaikoProject/README.md

 2. Use a drill to make the 14 x 6mm holes for the bolts to pass through where designated

-3. Use a drill to make the 4 x 3mm holes threaded inserts in the 2 metal Ka pieces.
+3. Use a 5mm drill bit to drill 2x 5mm holes in each of the Metal Ka pieces.
+These 5mm holes are where the M3x3mm threadeed inserts will go.

-   1. Note: If using the Metal Plates, you do not need to drill the threaded insert holes into the wood for the threaded inserts, as the housings will attach to the metal.
+   1. Note: Since the sensors will mount to your metal plate, you no longer need to drill the threaded insert holes into the wood for the threaded inserts.
 If you already drilled the holes into the wood, that's perfectly fine, just ignore them.

-4. Using a hammer, gently tap the 4 x 3mm threaded inserts in - there are 2 in each Ka Piece.
-Since you did this step, you can skip the next Step, D8 as it's designated for people who aren't using the metal plates.
+4. Using a hammer, gently tap 4 x M3xmm threaded inserts in - there are 2 in each Ka Piece.
+Since you just completes this step, you can skip the next Step (D8) as it's for people who aren't using the metal plates.